Hop-Constrained Metric Embeddings and their Applications: Approximation algorithms

 \subsubsection{Online hop-constrained group Steiner forest}

-The online group Steiner tree forest is an online version of the group Steiner forest problem.
-Here we are given a graph $G=(V,E,w)$, and subset pairs $(S_1,R_1),\dots,(S_i,R_i),\dots$ ($S_i,R_i\subseteq V$) arrive one at a time.
+The online group Steiner forest is an online version of the group Steiner forest problem.
+Here we are given a graph $G=(V,E,w)$, and subset pairs $(S_1,R_1),\dots,(S_i,R_i),\dots$ (where $S_i,R_i\subseteq V$) arrive one at a time.
 The goal is to maintain forests $F_1,F_2,\dots$ such that for every $i$, there are vertices $s_i\in S_i$ and $r_i\in R_i$, belonging to the same connected component of $F_i$.
 An algorithm has \emph{competitive ratio} $t$ if for every sequence of subset pairs $(S_1,R_1),\dots,(S_i,R_i)$, the forest $F_i$ has weight at most $t$ times larger than the optimal solution for the offline group Steiner forest problem with input subset pairs $(S_1,R_1),\dots,(S_i,R_i)$.
-For randomized algorithms, the competitive ratio is the worst case expected ratio between the obtained to optimal solutions.
-It follows by Alon \etal \cite{AAABN06} that in full generality no sub-polynomial approximation is possible.
-Therefore, we will assume that there is a set of subset pairs $\mathcal{K}\subseteq 2^{V}\times2^{V}$ of size $k$, and all the subset pairs $(S_i,R_i)$ are chosen from $\mathcal{K}$.
-For this version, Naor \etal \cite{NPS11} obtain an $O(\log^5n\log k)$ competitive ratio for the Online group Steiner forest (answering an open question of \cite{CEGS11}).
+For randomized algorithms, the competitive ratio is the worst-case expected ratio between the weights of the constructed forest and that of the optimal solution.
+It follows from Alon \etal \cite{AAABN06} that in full generality no sub-polynomial approximation is possible.
+Therefore, we will assume that there is a set of subset pairs $\mathcal{K}\subseteq 2^{V}\times2^{V}$ of size $\kappa=|\mathcal{K}|$, and all the subset pairs $(S_i,R_i)$ are chosen from $\mathcal{K}$.
+For this version, Naor \etal \cite{NPS11} obtain an $O(\log^5n\cdot\log \kappa)$ competitive ratio for the online group Steiner forest (answering an open question of \cite{CEGS11}).